dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/faq.md

 Liquid staking provides flexibility, as it allows users to stake their assets and still have access to their funds for other purposes, such as trading or participating in decentralized finance (DeFi) protocols.

 Liquid staking vs traditional staking many times refers to chains where the staked assets cannot be used, like in Ethereum for example.
-In the case of Cardano, staked (or delegated) asset do remain usable, but in this case Milkomeda Liquid Staking refers to the fact that assets can be used on the Layer 2 while being staked on the Layer 1 (Cardano Mainnet)
+In the case of Cardano, staked (or delegated) assets do remain usable, but here Milkomeda Liquid Staking refers to the fact that assets can be used on the Layer 2 while being staked on the Layer 1 (Cardano Mainnet)

 </p>
 </details>